Wunna (album)

 Wunna (stylized in all caps) is the second studio album by American rapper Gunna.
 It was released on May 22, 2020, by YSL Records and 300 Entertainment.
 The album features guest appearances from Young Thug, Nechie, Lil Baby, Roddy Ricch, and Travis Scott.
-The deluxe edition was released on July 24, 2020.
-It features additional guest appearances from Yak Gotti, Future, Nav, and Lil Uzi Vert.
+A deluxe edition was released on July 24, 2020, featuring additional guest appearances from Yak Gotti, Future, Nav, and Lil Uzi Vert.

 Wunna received generally favorable reviews from critics and debuted atop the US Billboard 200, earning 111,000 album-equivalent units of which 4,000 were pure sales, becoming Gunna's first number-one album.
-It was supported by three singles: "Skybox", "Wunna", and "Dollaz on My Head".
+It was supported by three singles: "Skybox", its title track, "Wunna", and "Dollaz on My Head".

 Background

 In September 2019, Gunna first announced that he would be dropping new music "very, very soon".
 Throughout January and February 2020, the rapper kept hinting at the release of new music which was eventually followed up by the single release "Skybox".
 On March 17, 2020, he explained on his Twitter that the album title stands for "Wealthy Unapologetic Nigga Naturally Authentic".
 In April 2020, the rapper revealed that the album was supposed to be out already by that date but the COVID-19 pandemic interfered with his plans.
 He announced the release date on April 30.
 On May 18, a video for the title track "Wunna" was released.
 The video was shot in Jamaica and serves as the first part of an upcoming album documentary.
 Gunna previously teased the song in March 2020.